 Cold-water brewed coffee tastes different than hot-water brewed coffee, as you might expect.
-Upon first taste, you may detect some of these variations.
-Hence, one may wonder if cold brew coffee is less acidic.
+But is cold brew coffee less acidic?

 Brewing coffee with cold water slows down the extraction process and alters the compounds that are drawn out of the grounds.
 Cold brew coffee has been found to have 66% less acidity and bitterness than hot brew coffee.
 Coffee can taste bitter even when brewed properly due to the presence of acids, but these acids are not extracted during the cold brewing process.